MichaelJFishman/GLIB-LLM/README.md

-This repository houses code for the AAAI 2021 paper:
+This repository houses code for (a followup project to) the AAAI 2021 paper:

 GLIB: Efficient Exploration for Relational Model-Based Reinforcement Learning via Goal-Literal Babbling